-13 Enchanting Waterfront Wedding Venues Around Philadelphia
+16 Enchanting Waterfront Wedding Venues Around Philadelphia

 Delivering the latest in style, inspiration, helpful tips and tricks, and everything else you need to know to plan the perfect Philly wedding.

 Love the idea of waterfront wedding venues?
-Don’t stick to the rivers and lakes (and beaches) that you’re used to.
-Instead, get out and explore some of the region’s finest destinations for setting the scene.
-We’ve compiled a varied list that takes you from your beloved Philly and its iconic facades to on-deck venues on which to say “I do” to estates regally perched upon historic riverbanks.
-Once you’ve determined your venue (the first task on your planning list), your decor and style will fall into place (particularly if you are working with the top vendors in the region).
-By the way, if you do want to check out some options down the Shore, we have you covered there too.
-So, what are you waiting for?
+Don’t stick to the beaches that you’re used to.
+Instead, get out and explore some of the region’s finest riverfront and lakefront options for setting the scene.
+We’ve compiled a varied list that takes you from your beloved Philly and its iconic facades to on-deck venues to estates perched along the banks of historic tides.
+But if you do want to check out some choices down the Shore, we have you covered there, too.
 Dive in!

-The centuries-old gardens on the riverfront property (on the Delaware, natch) seem like a perfect indicator of a flourishing life ahead for you and your betrothed.
-The beautifully landscaped grounds were planted in the 1700s by owner John Craig.
-As the years passed, different family members brought their own touch to the destination.
-Letitia Glenn Biddle, who moved to Andalusia in 1888 after marrying Charles Biddle (a marital fun fact, if you will), brought in American beauty roses, tulips and six varieties of gladioli.
-There were further changes, most recently by Lady Arabella Lennox-Boyd, ultimately creating a melding of textural flora for your wedding-day backdrops.
-The Big House, meanwhile, is an ode to Greek revival architecture, and its interiors are appointed with period pieces — plus a library stocked with 3,000 rare titles.
-Receptions take place outdoors, and guest capacity is up to 300.
-The site rental fee typically begins at $10,000.
+The first gardens at this Delaware River spot were planted in the late 1700s by owner John Craig.
+As the years passed, different family members brought their own touches.
+Letitia Glenn Biddle, who moved to Andalusia in 1888 after marrying Charles Biddle, brought in ‘American Beauty’ roses, tulips, and six varieties of gladioli.
+There were further changes, most recently by Lady Arabella Lennox-Boyd, creating a panoply of flora for your scenery.
+The Big House is an ode to Greek Revival architecture, and its interiors are appointed with period pieces; the library is stocked with 3,000 rare titles.
+Ceremonies and receptions take place outdoors; the site rental fee typically begins at $21,000.
 1237 State Road, Andalusia.